Deadly police shootout prompts claims of abuse in Brazil - WTMJ

 Associated Press

-RIO DE JANEIRO (AP) — A bloody, hourslong gunbattle in a Rio de Janeiro slum echoed into Friday, with authorities saying the police mission successfully eliminated two dozen criminals while residents and activists claimed human rights abuses.
+RIO DE JANEIRO (AP) — A bloody, hourslong gunbattle in a Rio de Janeiro slum echoed into Friday, with authorities saying the police killed two dozen criminals while residents and activists claimed human rights abuses and a Supreme Court justice hinted at an investigation.

 It was just after sunrise Thursday when dozens of officers from Rio de Janeiro state’s civil police stormed Jacarezinho, a favela in the city’s northern zone.
 They were targeting drug traffickers from one of Brazil’s most notorious criminal organizations, Comando Vermelho, and the bodies piled up quickly.

-Rio’s moniker of “Marvelous City” can often seem a cruel irony in the favelas, given their stark poverty, violent crime and subjugation to drug traffickers or militias.
+Rio’s moniker of “Marvelous City” can often seem a cruel irony in the favelas, given their violent conflicts, stark poverty and subjugation to drug traffickers or militias.
 But even here, Thursday’s clash was a jarring anomaly that analysts declared one of the city’s deadliest police operations ever.

+And it was by far the most violent since Brazil’s Supreme Court issued a ruling banning most such actions during the pandemic, which drew a rebuke from the U.N.’s human rights office.

+Supreme Court Justice Luiz Edson Fachin responded to the operation with a letter to federal and local prosecutors Friday expressing concern about a possible “arbitrary execution” in the case, based on a video he had seen.
+“I request to keep informed about measures taken and about the responsibilities of the involved,” he said.

 The bloodshed also laid bare Brazil’s perennial divide over whether, as a common local saying goes, “a good criminal is a dead criminal.”
 Fervent law-and-order sentiment fueled the successful presidential run in 2018 by Jair Bolsonaro, a former army captain whose home is in Rio.
 He drew support from much of society with his calls to diminish legal constraints on officers’ use of lethal force against criminals.